-Against the solid, mauve cloudscape, the figure stood erect and poised, his stage cloak free on one side to whip into the wind like a banner, and the other side curled round his arm against the cold.
-In fact, everything about him was theatrical, even dramatic, from his etched, knee-high boots, to the ornate vest, the broad gloves and…
+Against the mauve cloudscape, a figure stood frozen, his stage cloak whipping free on one side like a banner.
+The other side curled round him against the cold.
+Everything was theatrical, from his etched, knee-high boots, to the ornate vest, the broad gloves and…

 A stark white mask covered his face, keeping clear of his mouth.
 His eyes were fixed on the last weak rays of the sun as it set in a swelter of red clouds and grey stars.

 He watched her somberly.
 “Well done,” he said.
 “You’re hanging on the edge of the world.
 A good place to start.”

 She glanced down at the swelling belly of the dome falling away from her perch.
 “I’ll die if I let go!”

 “If memory serves, not five minutes ago you were singing about suicide.”

 Her ears popped.
 “That was in the play!
 Not reality!”

 “Then I suggest that you hold very tightly, madame.”

 “Help me up!” she shrieked.